 TDR: Would he have supported this endeavor?

-RG: Well, dad was very sports oriented because he was a basketball and track star in high school in Duncan, Oklahoma.
+RG: Sure!
+Even though his thing was sports, my dad would have supported anything I was passionate about.
+He was a basketball and track star in high school in Duncan, Oklahoma.
 He was state champion in track and was all district in basketball and football.
-Basically, we had to do what he did.
-He had certain rituals he required that were bound up in his Christian beliefs.
-Dad was like “we’re going to church and bible study” and he loved sports.
-He enrolled me in sports camps, and even after mom and dad divorced during my sophomore year, he would encourage me from the sidelines.
+He enrolled me in sports camps, and he always encouraged me from the sidelines.

 TDR: It’s your first class teaching as a Zumba instructor.
 How did that feel?

 RG: I was so nervous!!
-My girlfriend was there, and I was freaking out just from the nerves!
-That class was a success, and that gave me confidence to develop as an instructor and grow my business.
+My girlfriend was there.
+I was freaking out just from the nerves!
+That class was a success, though, and it gave me confidence to develop as an instructor and grow my business.
 I started expanding like crazy!
 I taught at a nutrition spot on a patio—pretty ghetto but I did it!
-I taught at all of the gyms here [where is here?].
-I even taught it to my frats Kappa Epsilon.
-I ended up co-teaching with a cheerleader from Hobbs High.
+I taught at all of the gyms in Las Cruces, New Mexico.
+I co-taught with a cheerleader from Hobbs High.
+I even taught it to my Kappa Sigma frats.
 As my reputation grew, people encouraged me to open my own studio, and I did!
 My grandfather and my mom supported me through everything.

-TDR: You resigned from Zumba in 2014, and in January 2015, you danced right into the newest craze of group fitness called MIXXEDFIT (MF), founded by Lori Chung.
+TDR: You resigned as a Zumba Jammer in 2014, but in January 2015, you danced right into MIXXEDFIT.
 What drew you to this particular program?

-RG: A participant in one of my Zumba jam sessions in New Mexico(?) asked for a MF demo, so I contacted Lori and she agreed.
-The demo so inspired me.
-I was like OMG!
+RG: A Zumba instructor in one of my Jam sessions asked if I would host a MIXXEDFIT demo in Las Cruces.
+I made it happen.
+As I danced during that demo with the MIXXEDFIT instructor, I was like OMG!
 This is what I need in my life!
 The door has opened.
 This is my new beginning!
-I determined right then and that no one was going to come and do our training but the CEO!
-My career started in MF.
+I determined right then and there to host a MIXXEDFIT Instructor certification.
+I also determined that no one else but the CEO Lori Chung was going to do our certification.
+I personally contacted Lori, and after a lot of convincing she agreed to come.

-TDR: What is it about Lori Chung that fuels your enthusiasm for the program?
+TDR: How does Lori Chung fuel your enthusiasm for MIXXEDFIT?

 TDR: Your mother saw something in you and encouraged you to become a Zumba instructor.
-Lori saw something in you, and asked you to be a MF Trainer.
-How does the belief these women have in you affect you?
+Lori saw something in you, and brought you on board as a MIXXEDFIT National Trainer.
+What affect does the belief your mother and Lori have on you?

-TDR: The common denominator is dance and choreo.
+TDR: MIXXEDFIT and Zumba are both dance fitness formats whereby the common denominator is choreographed dance.
 What are the particular differences?

-RG: MF uses only American Top 40 music.
-We are not Asian, Latin, African … and our moves?
+RG: MIXXEDFIT music uses only American Top 40 music and yesterday’s hits; we are not Asian-, Latin-, African-inspired … and our moves?
 Our moves are explosive!
 They are huge and powerful!
-These are the features of MF that separate our program from all others.
+These are the features of MIXXEDFIT that separate our program from all others.

-TDR: How are you using MF in the community:
+TDR: How are you using MIXXEDFIT in the community:

 RG: My goal is to change lives.
 For just one hour, I give my all to my students.
 You never know what is going on with anyone and that’s why I teach to make a difference.

-TDR: What are some of your personal goals outside of fitness?
+TDR: What are some of your personal goals outside of MIXXEDFIT?